What is Focus On?

 What does student-led teaching award nomination data tell us about student perceptions of good feedback?

 We conducted a project looking at nomination data from University and Student Association teaching awards, to explore what students value about the feedback they receive from assessment.
 The analysis identified three key themes that were critical to students’ experiences of feedback, and a series of areas for discussion aimed at prompting reflection and development around these themes.
+We published two reports on the findings of this project and an overview infographic.

 - Sector progress and the future for feedback